Fourknocks Megalithic Passage Tomb

 Fourknocks Aerial View

-Fourknocks - Aerial View
+Fourknocks Megalithic Passage Tomb - Aerial View

-Just inside the main chamber to the left of the entrance is one of the few representations of a human face from the Neolithic Period in Ireland.
-The Face Stone is about 3 feet high and looks like a prehistoric smiley face.
-The key for the entrance door to Fourknocks Passage Tomb can be got from Mr. Fintan White who lives a few minutes drive from the Tomb.
+The key for the entrance door to Fourknocks Passage Tomb can be got from Mrs. Margaret White who lives a few minutes drive from the Tomb.
 Directions are signposted from Fourknocks.
 A cash deposit must be given which is refundable on the safe return of the key.
 The key should be returned before 6pm.

 Two more Passage Tombs in the next field are overgrown with grass and furze bushes.
 There is no public access to these Monuments from the main Tomb with a "No Through Access" sign to discourage visitors from climbing over the fence.